 What About Reconciliation?

-Reconciliation rules are important here too.
+Reconciliation rules still apply to the conference report.
 If a provision in the conference report is in violation of the Byrd rule, then a point of order can be raised against the conference report.
 This provides limitations for conferees in terms of what can ultimately be included in the final agreement.